AnalystYuchels/requirement-analysis/README.md

 - Helps confirm that the requirements are realistic and achievable within budget and time constraints.

 - Validated requirements reduce risk by ensuring alignment before moving to design or development.

+### Types of Requirements

+#### Functional Requirements:

+Functional requirements describe what the system should do—the specific features, behaviors, and functions the system must perform.

+**Examples for the Booking Management Project:**

+1. **User Registration and Login:**

+- Users must be able to create an account using email or social media.

+- System must verify the user's email before activating the account.

+2. **Property Search and Filter:**

+- Users must be able to search for properties by location, price range, date, number of guests, and other criteria.

+- The system should allow users to filter by amenities like Wi-Fi, pool, or pet-friendly.

+3. **Booking Creation:**

+- Registered users must be able to book available properties for specific dates.

+- The system should update the property's availability calendar after a successful booking.

+4. **Booking Cancellation:**

+- Users must be able to cancel bookings within the host's cancellation policy timeframe.

+- Hosts must be notified immediately after a cancellation.

+5. **Host Management Panel:**

+- Hosts must be able to list new properties, upload images, set prices, and manage availability.

+6. **Payment Integration:**

+- The system must process payments via credit card, PayPal, or mobile money (e.g., Flutterwave for Nigeria).

+- Payment must be split between Airbnb and the host per transaction.

+#### Non-Functional Requirements

+Non-functional requirements describe how the system should perform, rather than specific behaviors.
+They address key quality attributes such as performance, usability, security, and scalability.

+**Examples for the Booking Management Project:**

+1. **Performance:**

+- The system should load search results in under 3 seconds.

+- Payment processing should not exceed 5 seconds per transaction.

+2. **Scalability:**

+- The system must support 100,000+ concurrent users without performance degradation.

+- It should handle property listings from hosts across multiple countries.

+3. **Security:**

+- User data (e.g., passwords, payment details) must be encrypted using industry-standard protocols.

+- The system must support secure login (e.g., two-factor authentication).

+4. **Availability:**

+- The system should have 99.9% uptime, especially during peak travel seasons.

+- Failover mechanisms must be in place to handle server crashes.

+5. **Usability:**

+- The user interface must be intuitive and responsive to mobile devices.

+- Booking steps should be completed in under 5 clicks or taps.

+6. **Compliance:**

+- The system must comply with data protection laws, such as GDPR (for EU users) and NDPR (for Nigerian users).